Before an MC request can be submitted for central production, it needs to be validated

 process.

+Use a new shell for this part.
 Begin by creating the directory MCTutorial/MCDerivation

-Set up a recent Athena release in a new shell.
+Set up a recent Athena release in a new shell:

 setupATLAS